Friendly Disclaimer: Brace yourself for a ton of photos!!

 The salsa will keep in the fridge for about a week.
 The salsa may also be stored in the freezer for a few months.

 *The heat of a jalapeno can vary from pepper to pepper, so I like to use a poblano pepper (more consistent).
-One poblano pepper adds a good amount of heat, in my opinion, to this salsa.
-Feel free to experiment with the heat by adding half a roasted poblano or jalapeno pepper, and then adding more pepper (after blending) as desired.
+One poblano pepper adds a small amount of heat, in my opinion, to this salsa.
+Feel free to experiment with the heat by adding a jalapeno or serano pepper in place of the poblano.

 **Roasted garlic (under the broiler) isn't as strong as raw garlic, so I like to add 6 garlic cloves to the salsa.
 Just like with the peppers, feel free to experiment with half this amount, blend the salsa, and add more garlic to taste.